pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Regions/🏰Gandmuehl/Gandmuehl.md

 ### Travel to [[Promises of Victory/Worldbuilding/Regions/🏰Herbstbog/Herbstbog\|Herbstbog]]

-The party can take a boat from [[Promises of Victory/Worldbuilding/Factions/League of Arathor/Gandmuehl\|Promises of Victory/Worldbuilding/Factions/League of Arathor/Gandmuehl]] to [[Promises of Victory/Worldbuilding/Regions/🏰Herbstbog/Herbstbog\|Herbstbog]].
+The party can take a boat from [[Promises of Victory/Worldbuilding/Regions/🏰Gandmuehl/Gandmuehl\|Gandmuehl]] to [[Promises of Victory/Worldbuilding/Regions/🏰Herbstbog/Herbstbog\|Herbstbog]].
 The trip takes about three days.

 ## The Lumbermills